Oswego County reports no new cases of COVID-19 for second time in three days; total remains 53

-OSWEGO COUNTY – For the second day out of the past three, no new positive cases of coronavirus have been reported within the county, according to Oswego County Public Health Director Jiancheng Huang’s Saturday, April 18 update.
+OSWEGO — For the second day out of the past three, no new positive cases of coronavirus have been reported within the county, according to Oswego County Public Health Director Jiancheng Huang’s Saturday update.
 The total number of cases as of Saturday remains at 53.

 No new cases were reported Thursday.
 Three new cases were reported Friday.

 Forty of the previous positive cases have since recovered and are no longer in mandatory quarantine.
-Two of the positive cases have died.
+Two residents with positive cases of the virus have died, leaving 11 active cases in the county.

 Saturday’s numbers are as follows: